bamos/bamos.github.io/_posts/2014-07-05-music-organizer.md

 lower case strings separated by dashes.
 I call these lowercase strings `neat` and convert them with the `toNeat` function below.
-I have mostly switched to iTunes for music, but keeping the files as lowercase helps me navigate my music directory easily on the command line if I'm trying to synchronize artists between computers or use mpv.
+Keeping the files as lowercase helps me navigate the music directory on the command line if I'm trying to synchronize artists between computers with [unison][unison] or use mpv.

 {% highlight Python %}
 # Maps a string such as 'The Beatles' to 'the-beatles'.